easton-cau/SOTR/README.md

-# SOTR
-SOTR: Segmenting Objects with Transformers
+# SOTR: Segmenting Objects with Transformers